Quaker Chemical (NYSE:KWR) Releases Quarterly Earnings Results, Beats Expectations By $0.31 EPS

-Quaker Chemical (NYSE:KWR – Get Rating) released its quarterly earnings results on Friday.
-The specialty chemicals company reported $1.74 EPS for the quarter, beating the consensus estimate of $1.43 by $0.31, Briefing.com reports.
+Quaker Chemical (NYSE:KWR – Get Rating) posted its quarterly earnings data on Friday.
+The specialty chemicals company reported $1.74 earnings per share for the quarter, topping the consensus estimate of $1.43 by $0.31, Briefing.com reports.
 Quaker Chemical had a net margin of 4.10% and a return on equity of 7.54%.
-The business had revenue of $492.20 million for the quarter, compared to analysts’ expectations of $482.70 million.
-During the same period in the prior year, the firm earned $1.63 earnings per share.
-Quaker Chemical’s revenue was up 9.6% compared to the same quarter last year.
+The company had revenue of $492.20 million during the quarter, compared to analysts’ expectations of $482.70 million.
+During the same period in the prior year, the company posted $1.63 earnings per share.
+Quaker Chemical’s revenue for the quarter was up 9.6% compared to the same quarter last year.

 About Quaker Chemical